 - Part of The Time Ships by Stephen Baxter is set in a Dyson Sphere.

 - The title object in Wall Around a Star by Frederik Pohl and Jack Williamson.
+In that case, the inhabitants live on the low-gee outside of the sphere.

 - Second Genesis by Donald Moffitt is mostly set on a Dyson Sphere composed of planet-orbit sized disks, used to power a massive interstellar transmitter (The rest of the story is set on another of Dyson's conceptual objects, a Dyson Tree that has been converted into a Living Ship).